israpps/FreeMcBoot-Installer/test/FHDB-TUTO.md

 ## important notes:

 This tutorial will guide you on the format and install procedure assuming that you don't have access to any application launching utility.
-If you posses a method to launch wLaunchELF on your own, go directly into this step and Don't download the software requirements marked in red
+If you posses a method to launch wLaunchELF on your own, start from [this step](https://israpps.github.io/FreeMcBoot-Installer/test/FHDB-TUTO.html#format-the-hdd) and Don't download the software requirements marked in red

 ## Requirements